2017-2018 Learning Year at Riverdale Temple

 Lunch and Learn

-Meets each Tuesday from noon to 1:00 p.m. in the social hall, except for holidays.
-The topic this year under discussion will be The Reform Judaism prayer book.
+Meets each Tuesday from noon to 1:00 p.m. in the conference room all year long.

 Cantor Sharett-Singer's Classes